geoffryan/afterglowpy/README.md

-# Semi-analytic GRB Afterglow models
+# Numeric GRB Afterglow models

 A Python 3 module to calculate GRB afterglow light curves and spectra.
 Details of the methods can be found in [Ryan et al 2019](https://arxiv.org/abs/1909.11691).
 Builds on [van Eerten & MacFadyen 2010](https://arxiv.org/abs/1006.5125) and [van Eerten 2018](https://arxiv.org/abs/1801.01848).
 This code is under active development.